-- The Montegrappa Writing Prize is open to all writers over the age of 21 of any nationality who are currently resident in the UAE, Oman, Bahrain, Saudi Arabia or Kuwait and able to travel to Dubai in March 2019 for the prize-giving
+- The Montegrappa Writing Prize is open to adult writers over 21 of any nationality who are currently resident in the UAE, Oman, Bahrain, Saudi Arabia or Kuwait and able to travel to Dubai in March 2020 for the prize-giving

 - The novel can be any genre, but must be in English

 - It is imperative that participants entering the prize intend to complete the manuscript, either before or shortly after the winners are announced in March 2020

 - Entrants must not have had a novel published before* (see below for explanation)

 - Lunch with Literary Agent Luigi Bonomi in Dubai with the chance to discuss next steps on the manuscript

 - A two night stay at a Five Star Hotel in Dubai including breakfast

 - One copy of the current Writers’ and Artists’ Yearbook